 - Restarting their device

-- Closing other apps
+- Closing other apps that might be using audio or video

-7. How to Run a Test Event
+How to Run a Test Event

-How to create a test event
+How to Create a Test Event

 Example: https://teacher-staging.insighttimer.com/live/abc123/host?record_test_event=1

-8. Best Practices Before Every Live Event
+Best Practices Before Every Live Event

-To ensure a flawless session:
+To ensure a flawless session, follow this checklist:

 - Restart your device